fluxcd/pkg/oci/tests/integration/README.md

 - AWS account with access key ID and secret access key with permissions to create EKS cluster and ECR repository.
-- AWS CLI, does not need to be configured with the AWS account.
+- AWS CLI v2.x, does not need to be configured with the AWS account.
 - Docker CLI for registry login.
 - kubectl for applying certain install manifests.